decretist/Dissertation/Chapter1/chapter1.md

     *Handschriftenliste* adhere consistently to the two-letter
     convention, some of the *sigla* supplied by other scholars deviate from it, e.g., P, Pfr.)

+[^chodorow]: **The second order of business is to discuss Winroth's
+    findings and explain that you will concentrate on what he proposed was the first recension.
+I think the explanation for this focus is that the discovery of the first recension opens up questions about how the second recension developed.
+The conjecture that the first recension had one author—--as Winroth surmises—--and that the second might have had several is natural.
+    You want to explore the question of whether the first Gratian was in fact one person.
+Having done that, one could then move on to study the nature of Winroth's Gratian 2.\
+    - Stan Chodorow**

 [^26]: "The first recension of the *Decretum* was not a living text.
     It was a finished product which its author considered ready to